mk-mccann/Permacore/README.md

 This project uses MistralAI for the LLM backend, LangChain to implement the RAG system, and Gradio for the UI.

 All data sources are either open-source or usage permissions have been granted by the respective publishers.
+Currently using information from [Open Source Ecology](https://wiki.opensourceecology.org/wiki/) and [One Commuity Global](http://onecommunityglobal.org/)

 ## Goals